aksommerville/egg2/README.md

 - [ ] pulse: Fudged the estimated buffer length up 4x to avoid negative time-remaining.
 Can we fix it for real?
 - [ ] stdlib: Leading zeroes in snprintf.
 - [ ] web: prefs.
 Not implemented or what?
 See demo.
+- [ ] web: Input is not setting CD.
+- [ ] web: El Cheapo triggers have 1 and 2 swapped.
+Is that a real bug, or just bad luck with Standard Mapping?